inveniosoftware/invenio/docs/developers/git-workflow.rst

 at least the recommendations produced by running =--check-some=.)

-For more information on the code kwalitee checking, on the above-listed problems and on ways how to solve them, as well as some other frequently made remarks on the coding, please see the dedicated InvenioQualityAssurances wiki page.
+For more information on the code kwalitee checking, on the above-listed problems and on ways to solve them, as well as some other frequently made remarks on the coding, please see the dedicated InvenioQualityAssurances wiki page.